 Purpose

 Anchor links help users navigate directly to a specific section of a page without scrolling through all the content.
-They can be used in text and H2 text and they’re useful when you have a page with a lot of information and want readers to go straight to the section that answers their question.
-Anchor links are an alternative to the Table of Contents jump link on a Basic Page.
+They can be used in text and H2 text.
+They’re useful when you have a page with a lot of information and want readers to go straight to the section that answers their question.
+Anchor links are an alternative to the Table of Contents anchor links on a Basic Page.

 When to use Anchor Links